dgaydukov/cert-aws/files/sa.md

-* use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST, PUT, DELETE, PATCH Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin
+* use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST, PUT, DELETE, PATCH Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin Lambda Edge - lambda functions that allows you to override behavior of request/response to your cloudfront edge locations (for example only cognito authenticated user can view content) There are 4 types
+* viewer request - when CF receive request from user
+* origin request - before CF forward request to origin server
+* origin response - when CF receive response from origin server
+* viewer response - before CF responds to viewer
+You can protect CF data by using
+* Signed url (like presigned s3 url) - temprorary access to CF data
+* Signe cookie - you can access multiple CF objects with same signed cookie In order for CF to serve from s3 bucket, objects in s3 should be publicly available, otherwise CF won't serve them You have 2 types of distribution
+* web - static web content (files/pics)
+* RTMP - streaming media

 ###### Amazon Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.